Amphibious vehicle: In media

 The BBC television series Top Gear has, on several occasions, used amphibious vehicles as the basis for challenges.
 In S08E03, Clarkson, Hammond and May competed to see who could build the best amphibious car, starting with a used vehicle of their choice.
 Clarkson used a Toyota Hilux, which he nicknamed the "Toybota", and powered it with a large outboard motor.
 Hammond used a Volkswagen Vanagon, which he combined with a boat hull to build a drivable cabin cruiser called the "Dampervan".
 May started with a Triumph Herald and fitted it with a sail.
 During the challenge, which was to drive across a reservoir, the Toybota made it almost all the way to the end before capsizing, the Dampervan immediately sank, and the Triumph was the only vehicle to complete the trip, although it took a very long time to do so.

 The show returned to the concept in S10E02, when the presenters built updated versions of their designs with lessons learned from the first time.
 Clarkson built his "Nissank" out of a Nissan Hardbody, the overall design being very similar to the Toybota, but now with oil drums as stabilizers.
 Hammond built a near-identical Dampervan, which had many of the same problems as its predecessor.
 May used the same actual vehicle as before, with only minor improvements (including a retractable daggerboard).
 The challenge was to drive the cars across the English Channel.
-Both Hammond and May's vessels sank shortly after departing, and all three presenters ended up making the trip aboard Clarkson's vehicle.
+Hammond's vessel sank shortly after departing, and May's couldn't depart due to bad winds (and was "damaged beyond repair" in the attempt, although still seemingly afloat), and as such all three presenters ended up making the trip aboard Clarkson's vehicle.
 Along the way, they attempted to beat Richard Branson's world record for crossing the channel in an amphibious vehicle, but failed.
 The pickup truck successfully crossed the channel and landed in France, although they ended up in Sangatte instead of Calais, their intended destination.

 Top Gear USA featured a very similar challenge in S04E06.
 Their vehicles were a Volkswagen Golf, which Rutledge Wood combined with a Sea Ray boat; a Jeep Wrangler YJ, which Adam Ferrara turned into an airboat; and a Plymouth Conquest, which Tanner Foust turned into a speedboat called the "Turboat".
 In the initial tests, the VW had issues on both water and land, the Jeep worked well on water but not on land (the airboat motor left him stranded on the highway), and the Turboat performed well on land but sank immediately in the water.
 The Jeep sank as well after Foust and Ferrara got into an impromptu sea battle.
 All three presenters then attempted to cross Lake Ontario in the VW.
 Foust abandoned the trip halfway through, being picked up by a friend's yacht.
 Wood and Ferrara made it to the Canadian border, but were turned away because they did not bring passports.